bubblesnet/documentation/README.md

 * Graceful degradation - no component in the chain should crash/blow-up just because another component has failed or bogged down.

-## Components
+### Devices
-The system software has 2 components:
+The system software has 2 devices:
-* Controller - contains the data storage, web user interface and alerting functions. designed to run on a desktop but probably runs fine on a Pi.
+* Controller - A Raspberry Pi 4 8GB that contains the data storage, web user interface and alerting functions.
-* Edge-device - contains the actual sensors and relay controls to monitor and control the environment in the grow space.  designed to run on a Pi (3CMM, 3B, 3B+, 4), port to another type of device would be painful.
+* Edge-device - A Raspberry Pi 3B+ that contains the actual sensors and relay controls to monitor and control the environment in the grow space.
+Designed to run on a Pi (3CMM, 3B, 3B+, 4), port to another type of device would be painful.

+Within the system these devices are typically referred to as "edge_device".

 ## Extensibility
 The components of the system are behind APIs that should allow users to add on to an installation of Bubbles.

-Examples:
+### Examples:

 A user could add a new container to the edge-device that simply sends properly formatted gRPC messages to the store-and-forward container